Premenstrual syndrome or PMS. Most of us know what it does to our moods but what does it exactly do to a woman’s body and skin?

 Just before your period, your stress hormones run amok.
-A ower serotonin level also increases your craving for sweets as well as salty and greasy foods.
-The reason is because our body needs these to make serotonin.
+A lower serotonin level also increases your craving for sweets as well as salty and greasy foods.
+The reason is that our body needs these to make serotonin.
 This causes an imbalance as we continue to load up on sugar and fat to increase our happy hormones.
-The next time you feel the urge for sweet or rich savory foods even after a meal, swap sugary snacks with fruits.
+The next time you feel the urge for sweet or rich savoury foods even after a meal, swap sugary snacks with fruits.

 Increased sun sensitivity